open-telemetry/opentelemetry-ruby/instrumentation/datadog-porting-guide.md

 ## Interface

-* There should be a subclass of `OpenTelemetry::Instrumentation::BaseInstrumentation` that implements its DSL:
+* There should be a subclass of `OpenTelemetry::Instrumentation::Base` that implements its DSL:
   * Implement `install` block, where all of the integration work happens
   * Implement `present` block
   * Optionally, implement `compatible`
-  * See `OpenTelemetry::Instrumentation::BaseInstrumentation` API documentation for more details
+  * See `OpenTelemetry::Instrumentation::Base` API documentation for more details

 ## Basic structure